zhus-k/facefind-app/README.md

-# Face Detection Webapp Front-End
+# Face Detection Web App Front-End

 A web app for detecting faces in images.